swiftlang/swift/docs/WindowsBuild.md

 - Currently, other repositories in the Swift project have not been tested and may not be supported.

-### 3. Build ICU
+### 3. Acquire ICU
-1. Download and extract the [ICU source code](http://site.icu-project.org/download) to a folder named `icu` in the same directory as the other Swift project repositories (tested with ICU versions 55.1 and 59.1).
-1. Open `src/win32/allinone.sln` in Visual Studio.
-1. Make sure to select the correct architecture from the drop-down in Visual Studio.
-1. Right click on the solution in the Solution Explorer window and select "Build Solution".
+1. Download ICU from [ICU Project](http://site.icu-project.org) for Windows x64 and extract the binaries.
-1. When this is done, add the `<icu-source>/bin` folder to your `Path` environment variable.
+1. Add the `bin64` folder to your `Path` environment variable.

 ### 4. Get ready
 - From within a **developer** command prompt (not PowerShell nor cmd, but [the